We are pleased that you want to study at the RheinMain University of Applied Sciences and welcome you on these pages!

 The team of the International Office is looking forward to welcoming you soon!

-We cordially invite all incoming students for summer 2023 to join our Blended Welcome Weeks (from February on, starting off with digital offers)
+We cordially invite all incoming students for winter 2023/24 to join our Blended Welcome Weeks (from late August on, starting off with digital offers)

 During our short online info sessions we inform you about important topics for your stay in Wiesbaden/Rüssesheim and at Hochschule RheinMain.
 How to register my place of residence?
 How do I use my student account?
 How can I sign up for classes?
 Join our sessions to learn the answers!

-Our Welcome Event on campus in Wiesbaden will take place March 15, 2023.
+Our Welcome Event on campus in Wiesbaden will take place on September 18, 2023.

-Please consult your Blended Welcome Weeks program for further details.
+Please consult your Blended Welcome Weeks Program Guide for further details on all welcome offers (digital and in Wiesbaden/Rüseelsheim).

-Wiesbaden’s Immigration and Integration Office ("Amt für Zuwanderung und Integration") provides information about:
+Wiesbaden’s Immigration and Integration Office provides information about:

 - residence permits